yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-in-memory-data-grid.markdown

 - Less load on the database layer: Since the cache will offload the database, you will have less contention generated at the database layer.
 - Continuous High-Availability: Zero downtime of your data access layer with the ability to survive system failures without any data loss.

-The [Caching Scenarios] describes the different caching options supported by GigaSpaces.
+The depanlinkCaching Scenariostengahlink./caching-scenarios.htmlbelakanglink describes the different caching options supported by GigaSpaces.

 # Characteristics of a Space